Lumberjack Leadership Institute

-In collaboration with The Suder Foundation and its university affiliates, Northern Arizona University invites first-generation students to participate in the Lumberjack Leaders Institute and become a First-Generation Ambassador.
-Undergraduate students at all class levels are encouraged to apply.Why first-gen?
+In collaboration with The Suder Foundation and its university affiliates, Northern Arizona University invites first-generation students to participate in the Lumberjack Leadership Institute.
+This conference is

 First-generation college students are students whose parents have not earned a 4-year college degree.
-Benefits of becoming a First-Gen Ambassador
+Benefits of attending the Lumberjack Leadership Institute

 First-generation college students frequently lack the cultural capital necessary for a smoother transition into and through college.
 They may not have the knowledge, skills, educational preparation and other advantages needed to make the higher education system a comfortable, familiar environment.
 Additionally, first-gen students may feel isolated at college: they report limited support from parents, university faculty, staff and peers.

 We find that many first-gen college students have overcome significant life challenges to achieve college enrollment as the first in their family.
 We believe that these life experiences hold a depth of character, courage and determination that demonstrate unique potential.
-First Scholars is designed to empower this potential.
-By channeling Scholars’ personal strengths to develop skills and opportunities, our program helps them build a solid foundation for graduation — and a fulfilled life of self-awareness, personal success and significance.
+Lumberjack Leadership Institute is designed to empower this potential by channeling personal strengths to develop skills and opportunities.

 How the Institute Works